Full Guide to Physicians Malpractice Tail Coverage

 Extended reporting endorsements, also known as tail coverage, covers claims from your old malpractice coverage policy even after the policy period ends.

 Prior acts coverage, also known as nose coverage, is coverage from a new policy.
-This will cover any claims before your sign-up date.
-This new policy will transfer the retroactive date from your own policy to the new one.
+Also called “retroactive date coverage,” this will cover any claims before your sign-up date.
+As the name suggest, this new policy will transfer the retroactive date from your own policy to the new one.

 The retroactive date is the day you first signed up for your first claims-made policy.
 It is important to know this day.
 You will want to ensure that there are no holes in coverage during this extended reporting period.